dgelessus/NAGUS/docs/protocol.rst

 which are used by the client code to convert between network and in-memory representations of the message data.
-The file server client code doesn't use this mechanism and instead directly reads/writes structs in memory, so all information below *doesn't* apply there.
+The file server client code doesn't use this mechanism and instead directly reads/writes structs in memory, so this section *doesn't* apply there.

 The infrastructure for declaring message structures is found in :file:`Plasma/NucleusLib/pnNetCli/pnNetCli.h`.
 The actual message definitions are found under :file:`Plasma/NucleusLib/pnNetProtocol/Private/Protocols`,